-Now we’ve established what a Marketing Technology Stack is and why it’s valuable, the question remains: how do you start building your own?
+Now we’ve established what a Marketing Tech Stack is and why it’s valuable, the question remains: how do you start building your own?

 1. Step back and take stock

-The first thing to do before all others is to step back and take stock of the marketing technologies your organisation uses.
-It is likely that these have been added to your strategy in an ad-hoc manner, as each new technology has become available or your strategy has demanded assistance.
+The first thing to do is to step back and take stock of the marketing technologies your organisation uses.
+It is likely that these have been added in an ad-hoc manner as each new technology has emerged.

-Begin with a simple list of the technologies you use, for example your Content Management System (CMS) or that email automation tool you signed up for.
+Begin with a simple list of the technologies you use.
+Consider your Content Management System (CMS) or that email automation tool you signed up for.
 By taking the time to collect all the necessary information, the following steps will be easier.

 2. Divide and group your technologies

-A key element of visualising your Marketing Stack is that it allows you to establish your organisation’s technologies into a coherent, traceable strategy.
-This allows you to identify gaps in your stack that need to be filled, or likewise duplications and overlaps that can be streamlined.
+Visualising your Marketing Stack allows you to establish your organisation’s technologies into a coherent, traceable strategy.
+This allows you to identify gaps in your stack that need to be filled.
+Duplications and overlaps can also be streamlined.

-Oracle, a US computer software company, has published a helpful guide called “The Guide to Building Your Marketing Technology Stack” which can be downloaded from The Drum.
-Oracle divides its whitepaper into six categories, which could prove a useful model to follow when starting out with your own.
+Oracle, a US computer software company, has published a helpful guide.
+Called “The Guide to Building Your Marketing Technology Stack”, it can be downloaded from The Drum.
+Oracle divides its whitepaper into six categories, which could prove a useful model you can follow.
 The six categories are: